Skip to main content

 Where is the service located and what areas does it cover?

 • MOSAIC Sleep Service is based in Kentish Town Health Centre and we work with the whole local authority area.
-It also undertakes outreach work in families’ homes, nurseries, schools and other community settings as appropriate.

 Who does your service provide for?